ijl/orjson/README.md

 ### enum

 orjson serializes enums natively.
-Options apply to their values.
+By default orjson uses the enum value but with the `OPT_ENUM_NAME` option it can also use the name.

 ```python
 >>> import enum, datetime, orjson